Introduction to the Syllabus Project

-In the dozen or so years since the Women’s Caucus of the History of Science Society (HSS) last compiled a syllabus sampler for courses on the history of women and gender in science, scholarship and teaching in this field has continued to expand and flourish.
+The Women’s Caucus of the History of Science Society (HSS) first compiled a syllabus sampler in 1999 for courses on the history of women and gender in science.
+In the years since, scholarship and teaching in this field has continued to expand and flourish.
 The Society’s prize for the best article or book on women or gender in the history of science (given since 1987) was fully endowed largely due to the efforts of the HSS Women’s Caucus.
 In 2004, the prize was named after pioneering historian of science, Margaret W. Rossiter, and as the quantity and richness of scholarship in this area has grown, it has become one of HSS’s most competitive awards.
-Recent institutional transitions made by many college and university departments of “Women’s Studies” to newly-christened departments of “Gender, Sexuality, and Women’s Studies” reflect how the broad scholarly field in which many of our member historians locate their work now foregrounds the intersectionality of race, class, sex, and gender.
+Institutional transitions made by many college and university departments of “Women’s Studies” to newly-christened departments of “Gender, Sexuality, and Women’s Studies” reflect how the broad scholarly field in which many of our member historians locate their work now foregrounds the intersectionality of race, class, sex, and gender.
 The increased vibrancy and inclusively of this field has also complicated the prospect of teaching its themes and subjects in our courses, whether those courses are defined chronologically, by discipline, or by special topic.

 Amy Bix, Iowa State University